brianjtarte/brianjtarte/README.md

 Enter Code Fellows, a school offering an accelerated software development program that provided me with a newfound skillset.
 Through Code Fellows, I graduated with a certificate in Advanced Software Development, with a focus on Python.

 As I navigated the waters of learning software development, I came to realize that my "home" is in coding, be it development, security, or data analytics.
-Even when my role didn't directly call for it, I've found a way to integrate coding; whether it be a simple application to help with tracking returns and re-capturing nearly $160k in revenue, or building out a compresensive dashboard to assist the C-suite in making well-informed decisions to drive revenue generation.
+Even when my role didn't directly call for it, I've found a way to integrate coding; whether it be a simple application to help with tracking returns and re-capturing nearly $160k in revenue or building out a comprehensive dashboard to assist the C-suite in making well-informed decisions to drive revenue generation.
 I've always found a way.

 <br/>